 We read and hear about new crazy diets or workout plans that we should try in order to get a flat stomach.
 Even if we give the new plan a go, it typically doesn’t last a lifetime.
 That’s because dieting is out and wellness is in.

-So what is the key to a flat stomach?
 Try these nutritional changes and make them an everyday routine for your wellness.

 - Nuts and seeds are great sources of energizing protein, fiber and anti-inflammatory fats.
 But some nuts aren’t always that great for your gut, so keep the portion size small and stick to this list: Almonds, macadamia, peanuts, pecans, pine nuts, walnuts, chia seeds, flaxseeds, pumpkin seeds, sesame seeds and sunflower seeds.
-Try adding a handful of nuts to your diet everyday.
+Try adding a handful of nuts to your diet every day.

-- Yogurt is great for you gut.
+- Yogurt is great for your gut.
 Yogurt has bacteria, which replenishes the normal flora in the gastrointestinal tract.
 Greek yogurt is a great item you should add to your diet.
 Make sure with any type of yogurt that you read the nutrition label for high sugar.